-We may not be able to pay you dividends and our dividends may not grow over time.
+We may not be able to pay you distributions and our distributions may not grow over time.

-We intend to pay quarterly dividends to our stockholders out of assets legally available for distribution.
-We cannot assure you that we will achieve investment results that will allow us to pay a specified level of cash dividends or year-to-year increases in cash dividends.
-Our ability to pay dividends might be adversely affected by, among other things, the impact of one or more of the risk factors described herein.
-In addition, the inability to satisfy the asset coverage test applicable to us as a BDC could limit our ability to pay dividends.
-All dividends will be paid at the discretion of our board of directors and will depend on our earnings, our financial condition, maintenance of our RIC status, compliance with applicable BDC regulations, restrictions on the payment of dividends under the Facilities, our SBIC subsidiary's compliance with SBIC regulations and such other factors as our board of directors may deem relevant from time to time.
-We cannot assure you that we will pay dividends to our stockholders in the future.
+We intend to pay quarterly distributions to our stockholders out of assets legally available for distribution.
+We cannot assure you that we will achieve investment results that will allow us to pay a specified level of cash distributions or year-to-year increases in cash distributions.
+Our ability to pay distributions might be adversely affected by, among other things, the impact of one or more of the risk factors described herein.
+In addition, the inability to satisfy the asset coverage test applicable to us as a BDC could limit our ability to pay distributions.
+All distributions will be paid at the discretion of our board of directors and will depend on our earnings, our financial condition, maintenance of our RIC tax treatment, compliance with applicable BDC regulations, restrictions on the payment of distributions under the Facilities, our SBIC subsidiary's compliance with SBIC regulations and such other factors as our board of directors may deem relevant from time to time.
+We cannot assure you that we will pay distributions to our stockholders in the future.

-Our SBIC subsidiary may be unable to make distributions to us that will enable us to meet or maintain RIC status, which could result in the imposition of an entity-level tax.
+Our SBIC subsidiary may be unable to make distributions to us that will enable us to meet or maintain RIC tax treatment, which could result in the imposition of an entity-level tax.

 In order for us to continue to qualify for RIC tax treatment and to minimize corporate-level U.S. federal income taxes, we will be required to distribute substantially all of our net ordinary income and net capital gain income, including income from certain of our subsidiaries, which includes the income from our SBIC subsidiary.
 We are partially dependent on our SBIC subsidiary for cash distributions to enable us to meet the RIC distribution requirements.
-Our SBIC subsidiary may be limited by the Small Business Investment Act of 1958, and SBIC regulations governing SBICs, from making certain distributions to us that may be necessary to enable us to maintain our status as a RIC.
-We may have to request a waiver of the SBA's restrictions for our SBIC subsidiary to make certain distributions to maintain our eligibility for RIC status.
+Our SBIC subsidiary may be limited by the Small Business Investment Act of 1958, and SBIC regulations governing SBICs, from making certain distributions to us that may be necessary to enable us to maintain our tax treatment as a RIC.
+We may have to request a waiver of the SBA's restrictions for our SBIC subsidiary to make certain distributions to maintain our eligibility for RIC tax treatment.
 We cannot assure you that the SBA will grant such a waiver and if our SBIC subsidiary is unable to obtain a waiver, compliance with the SBIC regulations may result in loss of RIC tax treatment and a consequent imposition of an entity-level tax on us.